lingtalfi/Light_Realform/doc/api/Ling/Light_Realform/SuccessHandler/ToDatabaseSuccessHandler.md

 The ToDatabaseSuccessHandler class.

 This success handler will save the data to a database table, which you define before hand.

+We use the [crud service](https://github.com/lingtalfi/Light_Crud) under the hood, so that the app can benefit the events hooks.

 This class has two operation modes: